ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 | Body       | Stock Autosculpt | 0          | 0%                                                                                               |
 | Total      | N/A              | 233,850    | N/A                                                                                              |

-[^1]: Install Stage 2 drivetrain, tune, then revert back to stock and the tuning will apply to the stock drivetrain, which has a better speed limit and can save you a bit of cash as well.

 ### Drift

 - Best car: Chevrolet Camaro SS